KEEP Teaching trial: shaping the future of physics teaching

 The trial looks at ways to reduce workload, particularly for teachers at the start of their careers, and examines how this might impact teacher retention.

-Although recruitment for the main KEEP Teaching trial closed in July 2021, if you are a physics ECT in your first year of teaching during 2021-22 you can still contribute to the research (and receive a small incentive payment!) by participating in a one-off data collection exercise.
+Although recruitment for the main KEEP Teaching trial closed in July 2021, if you are a physics ECT in your first year of teaching during 2021-22 you can still contribute to the research (and receive a small incentive payment!) by participating in a one-off timetable collection exercise.
+Your school will also receive £250 as a thank you for sharing your timetable information.

 Register your interest and we’ll send you more details.